maxtuzz/iAM/README.md

 * Customizable table output

 #### Soon to come ...
-* Add default user (at the moment you can specify this in config.json).
 * 'Remove' commands for groups and specific sessions in list.

 ## Table formats